getsentry/sentry-rust/sentry-debug-images/README.md

 # Sentry Rust SDK: sentry-debug-images

-The Sentry Debug Images Integration.
+The Sentry Debug Images integration.

 The [`DebugImagesIntegration`] adds metadata about the loaded shared libraries to Sentry [`Event`]s.

-This Integration only works on Unix-like OSs right now.
+This Integration only works on Unix-like OSes right now.
 Support for Windows will be added in the future.

 ## Configuration